AdobeDocs/experience-manager-desktop-app.en/help/install-configure-app-v1.md

    Administrator privileges are required to save changes to this file.

 1. Search for the string "ProxyCacheRoot".
-You see that its value is set to the cache location "%LocalAppData%\Adobe\AssetsCompanion\Cache".
+You see that its value is set to the cache location `%LocalAppData%\Adobe\AssetsCompanion\Cache`.
 Simply change this value to any valid path.

    >[!NOTE]
    >